Skip to main content

 The popularity of fingerstick on-site events and what to do about HbA1c testing

 In order to drive participation in wellness screening programs, convenience is key.
-For many employers, adding convenience to a program means multiple screening options, including on-site events, as well as remote screenings, such as those offered at Quest Diagnostics Patient Service Centers (PSCs).
+For many employers, adding convenience to a program means multiple screening options, including on-site events and convenient local Quest Diagnostics Patient Service Centers (PSCs).

 While all PSCs complete screenings using the venipuncture collection method, many employers use fingerstick screenings (also called point-of-care testing) at on-site events.
 Fingerstick screenings enable participants to leave their wellness screenings with results in hand.
-But, if you’re looking to include HbA1c testing in fingerstick screenings, you cannot do so using a point-of-care device due to current usage regulations and recommendations.
+Yet Quest does not include HbA1c testing in fingerstick screenings, due to current usage regulations and recommendations for point-of-care devices.

-If you’re an employer who has seen the rise of the type 2 diabetes epidemic firsthand through the declining health of your employee population, and the consistent increases in your healthcare spend, is the “convenience” of same-day results really worth the cost of employees not knowing their long-term risk for type 2 diabetes?
-Is it worth the increased healthcare costs in the future that could be prevented?
+If you’re an employer who has seen the rise of the type 2 diabetes epidemic firsthand through the declining health of your employee population, and the consistent increases in your healthcare spend, it may be worth considering other options besides a fingerstick-only screening program.
+Same-day results may be convenient, but early prevention of disease may be worth more.

 HbA1c testing on fingerstick analyzers

-How should I add HbA1c testing to my employee on-site screening program?
+How should I add HbA1c testing to my on-site screening program?

-At Quest Diagnostics we offer HbA1c testing using the venipuncture collection method or our collection card testing option in order to stay compliant with FDA regulations and CLIA.
-Collection cards use a fingerstick collection to obtain the sample, but the analysis is completed in a Quest Diagnostics laboratory.
-Since the sample is tested on laboratory equipment, and not a point-of-care device, collection card testing is compliant with the FDA regulations and CLIA.
+At Quest Diagnostics, we offer HbA1c testing using the venipuncture collection method or our collection card testing option.
+Collection cards use a fingerstick collection to obtain the sample, but the analysis is completed in a Quest Diagnostics laboratory rather than a point-of-care device.

-For any employer looking to secure the benefits gained with HbA1c testing— such as a population more aware of their diabetes risk coupled with reduced healthcare spending—we suggest using the venipuncture collection method for on-site events, or adding collection card to on-site fingerstick events.
-Not only will this give you the ability to test your population for HbA1c at on-site events, but your program will see these other benefits, as well:
+For any employer looking to secure the benefits gained with HbA1c testing— such as a population more aware of their diabetes risk coupled with reduced healthcare spending—we suggest using the venipuncture collection method for on-site events.
+It is also possible to add the collection card option to on-site fingerstick events.
+Not only will this give you the ability to test your population for HbA1c at on-site events, but your program will see many benefits.

-• Venipuncture screening opens your program to a broader test menu, should you want to add additional tests (like eGFR or hsCRP) to screen for comorbidities, like heart disease or chronic kidney disease, in the future.
-These additional tests also allow your organization to funnel the right people into the right care, to make sustainable lifestyle changes.
+• Venipuncture screening opens your program to a broader test menu, allowing you to add additional tests in the future to screen for other diseases, like eGFR for kidney function, or hsCRP for heart disease.
+These additional tests also allow your organization to direct the right people into the right care, to make sustainable lifestyle changes.
 Adding collection cards to on-site fingerstick events also broadens the available test menu with select additional tests including HbA1c and prostate-specific antigen (PSA).

 • Venipuncture and collection card screenings are more valued by physicians as the specimens are tested in a lab.
-This means that, when participants take their results to a primary care physician, the results are seen as clinical by the physician, and participants will be able to have a meaningful discussion with their doctor about their numbers and health risks and how to make any necessary lifestyle changes.
+This means that when participants take their results to a primary care physician, the results are seen as clinical by the physician.
+Participants will then be able to have a meaningful discussion with their doctor about their numbers and health risks and how to make any necessary lifestyle changes.

 • Venipuncture screening at on-site events gives those who screen on site the same experience as participants who screen remotely at a PSC.

 The overall goal of employee wellness screening programs should be to help individuals identify their health risks and take action to reduce these risks.
-This leads to savings for both the individual and the organization.
-HbA1c testing is the most effective way to identify risk for one of the most costly conditions: type 2 diabetes.
-In order to be compliant with FDA regulations and CLIA, HbA1c testing should never be conducted via fingerstick on point-of-care devices for population-level screening programs.
+This may lead to savings for both the individual and the organization.
+HbA1c testing is the an effective way to identify risk for one of the most costly conditions: type 2 diabetes.

 Learn more about other screening options: